 Also, VAT is charged when a business provides goods or services, applying to both, business and non-business customers.
 The manufacturer of fruit drinks will charge VAT from the whole-seller, who will them levy the same VAT on the retailer, who, in turn, will receive it from the consumers.

 Also, if it a service, the VAT is charged from the customer directly.
-Like, when you get a haircut done from a salon, the bill includes the VAT within the price.
+And when you choose Texas electricity providers, check to see which ones have the lowest rates.